Time in Willow Creek: 2 weeks, 6 days

 “She’s not a puppy, Hillary.”

-As Harriett was still mixing the batter, she glanced at Juliana to see if she could figure out what she was feeling.
+As Harriett mixed the batter, she glanced at Juliana to see if she could figure out what she was feeling.
 Her heart went out to her.
 She couldn’t imagine what Juliana was going through being homeless in a country where she did not speak the language only to end up in a stranger’s home.

 A loud groan from Juliana’s mouth interrupted her thoughts.
 It was heartbreaking how hungry and miserable she was.